Jean-Claude Brizard

 Jean-Claude Brizard (born January 12, 1963) is an American former school superintendent.
-He served as chief executive officer of Chicago Public Schools from 2011 to 2012.
-Directly before coming to Chicago, Brizard served as the superintendent of the Rochester City School District.
+He was chief executive officer of Chicago Public Schools from 2011 to 2012.
+Directly before coming to Chicago, Brizard was the superintendent of the Rochester City School District.
 Brizard is best known as an education reformer, a strong charter school advocate and a champion of labor reform, particularly in regards to limiting teacher tenure status.
 He is a former senior advisor and deputy director of the Bill and Melinda Gates Foundation, where he specialized in education.
 Brizard started his career as a teacher, then an administrator, in the New York School System.
 He is currently president and chief executive officer of Digital Promise Global.

 Early life and education

 Brizard was born in Port-au-Prince, Haiti.
 Dictator François Duvalier had his grandfather imprisoned and his parents fled to the United States when it was learned his father might be imprisoned as well.
 After reuniting with his family, Brizard attended public schools in Brooklyn and earned a bachelor's degree in chemistry and a master's degree in Science Education from Queens College and a master's degree in School Administration and Supervision from the City College of New York.